 Programme and Abstracts 2017 PNS Annual Meeting 8 - 12 July Sitges, Spain Welcome On behalf of the Peripheral Nerve Society, we are delighted to welcome you to the 2017 Annual Meeting at the Meliá in Sitges, Spain.
 The PNS Annual Meeting continues to be the premier meeting for cutting-edge innovation and advances in peripheral neuropathy.
 The 2017 Meeting will provide a mixture of excellent plenary lectures, oral platforms, oral posters, poster sessions, an education course and dedicated symposia organised by special interest groups for Charcot Marie Tooth and related neuropathies (CMTR), the Inflammatory Neuropathy Consortium (INC) and diabetes.
 There will also be clinical trials update sessions and a hot topic symposium.
 We look forward to you being part of it.
 Join us for the Opening Ceremony on Saturday, 8 July, from 18.00 to 20.00, in the Auditorium Hall.
 The reception will feature complimentary drinks and hors d'oeuvres.
 Coffee breaks and lunch for registrants will only be provided daily for registrants.
 Please see the programme for details.
 Complimentary internet will be provided.
 Instructions for access can be found on page 11 of the programme.
 Be sure to attend the Business Meeting on Monday at 13.00 in the Main Auditorium.
 We will be reviewing Society business, and your input is needed.
 Monday night, the PNS will be honoring Junior and new Members of the Society with a cocktail reception from 19.00 to 20.00.
-For those who have registered, please join us for the PNS Closing Dinner on Tuesday, 11 July, from 19.00 to 22.00 in the Tramuntana room.
+For those who have registered for this event during the online registration, please join us for the PNS Closing Dinner on Tuesday, 11 July, from 19.00 to 22.00 in the Tramuntana room.
 A pleasant and relaxing evening of camaraderie and networking is guaranteed.
 Prizes will be announced during the Closing Dinner.
-Attendance to the Welcome Reception (Saturday 8 July from 18.00 to 20.00) and the Closing Dinner (Tuesday 11 July from 19.00 on) is only for those who signed up for these events during online registration.
-The Junior and New Member Reception on Monday 10 July from 19.00 to 20.00 is open to everyone registered for the Meeting.
 I want to personally thank the Scientific Programme Committee, Local Organising Committee, PNS Board, Meeting Faculty, and everyone else who has generously donated their time and efforts to put together this outstanding meeting.
 I hope you enjoy the 2017 PNS Annual Meeting and your stay in Sitges.

 Mary M. Reilly, MD

-Peripheral Nerve Society President
+Peripheral Nerve Society

+President

 PERIPHERAL NERVE SOCIETY

 Officers of the Society

-Mary M. Reilly, President Steven S. Scherer, President-Elect David R. Cornblath, Secretary/Treasurer Michael Polydefkis, Assistant Secretary/Treasurer
+Mary M. Reilly, President

+Steven S. Scherer, President-Elect

+David R. Cornblath, Secretary/Treasurer

+Michael Polydefkis, Assistant Secretary/Treasurer

 Board Members of the Peripheral Nerve Society

+David Adams

+Alessandra Bolino

+Chiara Briani

+Christopher Klein

-David Adams Alessandra Bolino Chiara Briani Christopher Klein Michael P.T.
-Lunn Davide Pareyson
+Michael P.T.
+Lunn

+Davide Pareyson

 Inflammatory Neuropathy Consortium Representative

 Richard Lewis

 Charcot Marie Tooth and Related Neuropathies Consortium Representative

 Davide Pareyson

 Scientific Programme Committee

 David Bennett, Co-chair Lawrence Wrabetz, Co-chair

 Scientific Review Committee

-Jose Berciano Wendy Campana David R Cornblath Susumu Kusunoki Isabel Illa Alison Lloyd Xavier Navarro Francesc Palau Davide Pareyson Michael Polydefkis Luis Querol Mary M. Reilly Ricardo Rojas Garcia Steven S. Scherer Jordi Serra Teresa Sevilla Charlotte Sumner Carla Taveggia Pieter van Doorn
+Jose Berciano

+Wendy Campana

+David R Cornblath

+Susumu Kusunoki

+Isabel Illa

+Alison Lloyd

+Xavier Navarro

+Francesc Palau

+Davide Pareyson

+Michael Polydefkis

+Luis Querol

+Mary M. Reilly

+Ricardo Rojas Garcia

+Steven S. Scherer

+Jordi Serra

+Teresa Sevilla

+Charlotte Sumner

+Carla Taveggia

+Pieter van Doorn

 Local Organizing Committee

-Isabel Illa, Chair Jose Berciano Xavier Navarro Francesc Palau Luis Querol Ricardo Rojas Garcia Jordi Serra Teresa Sevilla
+Isabel Illa, Chair

+Jose Berciano

+Xavier Navarro

+Francesc Palau

+Luis Querol

+Ricardo Rojas Garcia

+Jordi Serra

+Teresa Sevilla

 PNS Executive Office